gl-cli/glab/docs/source/mr/create.md

-      --create-source-branch   Create source branch if it does not exist -d, --description string     Supply a description for merge request --draft                  Mark merge request as a draft -f, --fill                   Do not prompt for title/description and just use commit info --fill-commit-body       Fill description with each commit body when multiple commits.
+      --create-source-branch   Create source branch if it does not exist -d, --description string     Supply a description for merge request --draft                  Mark merge request as a draft -f, --fill push              Do not prompt for title/description and just use commit info.
+Sets push to `true`, and pushes the branch.
+      --fill-commit-body       Fill description with each commit body when multiple commits.
 Can only be used with --fill -H, --head OWNER/REPO        Select another head repository using the OWNER/REPO or `GROUP/NAMESPACE/REPO` format or the project ID or full URL
   -l, --label strings          Add label by name.
 Multiple labels should be comma separated